SheriffHouston County Sheriff's Office

 The raffle license application must be completed with a list of elected officers, names of members of the board of directors, list of who is permitted to operate raffles on behalf of the organization, list of all persons or organizations or other legal entities that will act as surety for the applicant or to which the applicant is financially indebted or to which any financial obligation is owed by the applicant, and letters from the Internal Revenue Service and the Georgia Department of Revenue certifying that the applicant is an organization exempt under federal and state tax laws.

 Copies of licenses required by any other political subdivision or rental agreement if applicable should also be attached to the license application.
-For more information please contact Veronica Jones at 542-2095.
+For more information please contact Heather Dean at (478) 542-2095.